PIR-IDS/wallet-model/README.md

 This code will be used in order to train the wallet model for our IDS.

-To do that, it take as an input raw accelerometer data classified in two categories : "wallet" and "negative".
-The current input (inside the "train" folder) is the one used to generate the model of the "wallet-card" repository.
-These raw data also contains the gyroscope data, but these are ignored by the code.
-You can generate such raws input by running the "wallet-data-collector" and "ble-reader" repositories.

-The train model is a CNN based only on the accelerometer data, we tried to add the gyroscope data but the benefits weren't significant.
-Also, we tried several sampling rates and input length and it turns out that the most efficient parameters were 96 samples at a rate of 25Hz (~4 seconds of recording).

-This code is able to provide a model with an accuracy of 95% with a relatively small training set (less than 20 minutes of recording)

 ### Built With
 * [Python](https://www.python.org/)
 * [Tensorflow](https://www.tensorflow.org/)